saferpay/jsonapi/texts/ContainerDictionary.md

 	</span>
 </td>
 <td class="col-sm-8">
-	<div style="padding-bottom: 10px">The refund is rejected if the sum of authorized refunds exceeds the capture value.</div>
+	<div style="padding-bottom: 10px">If set to true, the refund will be rejected if the sum of authorized refunds exceeds the capture value.
+By default this check is disabled.</div>
 	<i class="small text-muted">
 			</i>
 </td>